bigcommerce/dev-docs/docs/api-docs/bopis/known-limitations.md

 # Known Limitations and Additional Details

 ## 1.0 Known conditions
-There are certain conditions associated with the Open Beta of BOPIS:
+There are certain conditions associated with BOPIS APIs:

 ### 1.1 Inventory management
 - All the newly introduced Inventory APIs are asynchronous in nature.
 As such there may be a short delay between the time of calling an endpoint and the underlying data being updated.
 Endpoints that manage locations and inventory at those locations will return a `transaction_id` for any write requests.